goschtl/zope/zc.buildoutsftp/branches/dev/README.txt

 Added connection pooling.
 This speeds up multiple downloads from the same server substantially.

-Adjust the paramiko logging level relative to the buioldout logging level to make it less chatty.
+Adjust the paramiko logging level relative to the buildout logging level to make it less chatty.

 0.4.0 (2007/12/6)